Altinn/altinn-studio-docs/content/architecture/deployment/altinn-studio-apps/_index.md

 {{% /notice %}}

 Altinn Studio Apps is the solution where all the services developed in Altinn Studio is deployed.
-The following diagram shows the deploy architecture for Altinn Studio Apps
+The following diagram shows the deployment architecture for Altinn Studio & Altinn Studio Apps

 {{%excerpt%}}
 <object data="/architecture/deployment/altinn-studio-apps/AltinnStudioApps_deployment_Architecture.svg" type="image/svg+xml" style="width: 100%;"></object>
 {{% /excerpt%}}

 ### Service Containers
-In the Altinn Studio Apps  solution each end user service will have a uniqe docker container managed by Kubernetes.
-Each set of service containers will be scaled based on the use of the service.
+In the Altinn Studio Apps solution each service app will have a set of uniqe docker container managed by Kubernetes.
+Each set of service containers will be scaled based on the usage of the service.
+This will be configured with help of the Kubernetes ScaleSet.
+It is currently not decided if and how autoscaling will be used.

 The service container will consist of the runtime application and service specific code and configuration.

 ### Routing